We all get them.

 After all, we’re emotional beings with complex feelings.

 We eat with the people we care about, and that creates emotional bonds around food.

-We see this in most community-oriented animals in nature.
+We see this in most community oriented animals in nature as well.

 Eating together strengthens social bonds.

 But there’s an important question to ask when it comes to your emotional relationship with food: